tribalwarshelp/dcbot/README.md

 1. Clone this repo.
 2. Navigate to the directory where you have cloned this repo.
-3. Set required env variables directly in your system or create .env.development file.
+3. Set the required env variables directly on your system or create .env.development file.
 4. go run main.go